-The CPA formula tells you the cost of obtain.
+The CPA formula tells you the cost of obtaining.

 Campaign Cost/ Number of Orders or Purchases = Cost Per Acquisition

-ROI gives you a quick idea on how your direct mail campaign panned out.
+ROI gives you a quick idea of how your direct mail campaign panned out.

 (Revenue – Cost of Campaign) / Cost of Campaign = ROI